Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Discussion of the results

 \section{Discussion of the results}

 We are now ready to discuss the results obtained in this analysis and hence to effectively assess if the considered extensions of the Brans-Dicke framework are competitive with the vanilla concordance model of cosmology (which we recall is denoted GR-$\CC$CDM in this work).
 The results of our analysis are collected in our tables and figures.
 Specifically, in Tables \ref{tab:table_1}, \ref{tab:table_2} and \ref{tab:table_3} we present the fitted values of the cosmological parameters for each one of the models under study, namely the vanilla model and the two Brans-Dicke extensions, i) BD-$\CC$CDM and ii) BD-RVM, which have fixed and running cosmological term, respectively.
 The fitting values for each model scenario are obtained by considering the three different datasets described in Sec.\,\ref{sec:Data_and_methodology}.
-Furthermore, in Tables \ref{tab:table_Baseline_contributions} and \ref{tab:table_Baseline_H0_contributions} we furnish the detailed breakdown of the different contributions to $\chi^2$, defined in Eq.\,\eqref{eq:chi2_total}, from two of the dataset scenarios (viz. the Baseline and the Baseline+$H_0$ data sets).
-Additionally, in Figs. \ref{fig:GR_LCDM}, \ref{fig:BD_LCDM} and \ref{fig:BD_RVM} we provide the two-dimensional marginalized likelihood distributions for the cosmological parameters.
-Their mean values as well as the mentioned Figs. \ref{fig:GR_LCDM}-\ref{fig:BD_RVM} have been obtained with the help of the \texttt{GetDist} code \cite{Lewis:2019xzd}.
+Furthermore, in Tables \ref{tab:table_Baseline_contributions}, \ref{tab:table_Baseline_S8_contributions} and \ref{tab:table_Baseline_H0_contributions} we furnish the detailed breakdown of the different contributions to $\chi^2$, defined in Eq.\,\eqref{eq:chi2_total}, from two of the dataset scenarios (viz. the Baseline and the Baseline+$H_0$ data sets).
+Additionally, in Figs. \ref{fig:GR_LCDM_Baseline}, \ref{fig:BD_LCDM_Baseline}, \ref{fig:BD_RVM_Baseline}, \ref{fig:Baseline_all_models}, \ref{fig:GR_LCDM}, \ref{fig:BD_LCDM} and \ref{fig:BD_RVM} we provide the two-dimensional marginalized likelihood distributions for the cosmological parameters\footnote{In particular, the purpose of Fig.\,\ref{fig:Baseline_all_models} is to ease the comparison between the considered models (presented in the previous three figures) at a glance.
+For example, one can see very clearly from that figure that the contour plots for the BD models favor an alleviation of the $S_8$-tension since the preferred values are smaller than in the concordance model (GR-$\Lambda$CDM).
+The impact on the $H_0$-tension, however, can be significant only when the Baseline+$H_0$ set is used, as seen in the subsequent figures.} Their mean values as well as the mentioned Figs. \ref{fig:GR_LCDM_Baseline}-\ref{fig:BD_RVM} have been obtained with the help of the \texttt{GetDist} code \cite{Lewis:2019xzd}.
 Finally, in Figs. \ref{fig:H_z_Baseline} and \ref{fig:H_z_Baseline_H0} we confront theoretical predictions and data points for a particular source of data, as we shall comment.